 Where the design community meets.

-Senior Director of Product Design at Bizly Joined over 3 years ago
+Senior Director of Product Design at Bizly Joined almost 4 years ago

 Antonio hasn't posted any stories yet.

 This is way more interesting to me than the cookie cutter tech websites everyone seem to design nowadays.
 At least this design is experimenting and doing something different.
 And just because it doesn't fall into the mainstream style, doesn't make it shit.

 Totally.
 The job of a Product Designer is changing.
 Design is becoming more and more vital to business success, and designers need to understand how their designs affect the business.

 Honestly, I wouldn't worry about it too much, especially about the tools.
 Learn Sketch, which won't take much time, pick a prototyping tool, and you're good to go.

 The biggest change in terms of skillset that a Product Designer needs to possess is business sense and strategy.
 Focus on developing this area.